 - 1. Read through this booklet carefully. - 2.
-Ask your parents, subject teachers, form tutor, PSHE teacher, Ms Edwards (Careers advisor) and your Head of Year for advice. - 3.
+Ask your parents, subject teachers, form tutor, personal development teacher, Ms Edwards (Careers advisor) and your Head of Year for advice. - 3.
 Make your decisions based on your interests and abilities (do not just follow your friends). - 4.
-Review all subject documentation and informative resources for the options subjects on the Enrichment day on Monday 27th February. - 5.
-Attend the Parents Evening for year 8 pupils on Tuesday 14th March. - 6.
-Attend the Information, Advice and Guidance evening on Thursday 23rd March. - 7.
-Complete the Microsoft form which will be released online on parents evening by Wednesday 29th March.
+Attend the Information, Advice and Guidance evening on Wednesday 21st February. - 5.
+Review all subject documentation and informative resources for the options subjects for the Personal Development Day on Tuesday 27th February. - 6.
+Attend the Parents Evening for year 8 pupils on Thursday 7th March. - Complete the Microsoft form which will be released online on parents evening by Friday 22nd March.

-If you have any further queries before the Options Evening please contact Mr Pritchard or Mr Burton via email: enquiries@greenbankhigh.co.uk and mark FAO Mr Pritchard or FAO Mr Burton.
+If you have any further queries before the Options Evening, please contact Mr Pritchard or Ms Aspinall via email: enquiries@greenbankhigh.co.uk and mark FAO Mr Pritchard or FAO Ms Aspinall.